fbpx

 Scrub and redip each stone thoroughly in the bucket of water.

-Rinse and repeat this process until you are able to place stones in a clean bucket of water and observe no noticeable change in color.
+Rinse and repeat this process until you can place stones in a clean bucket of water and observe no noticeable change in color.

 Avoid using chemicals or strong water pressure on the sedimentary rocks so they aren’t worn down drastically and lose their aesthetics.